Cleanup Bookkeeping Case Study: 19-Property Rental Portfolio

 About This Case Study

 The work followed a reconciliation-focused approach.
-QuickBooks Online account activity and Balance Sheet balances were compared with available source records, including owner statements from the property manager, bank statements, credit card statements, loan statements, security deposit activity, receipts, purchase confirmations, and other supporting documentation available during the project.
+QuickBooks account activity and Balance Sheet balances were compared with available source documents, including owner statements from the property manager, bank statements, credit card statements, loan statements, security deposit activity, receipts, purchase confirmations, and documentation uploaded through the QuickBooks Online receipts feature or emailed directly to Bookkeep Boss.

-The work described included bookkeeping, account reconciliations, property-level reporting, and financial report preparation.
+The work described included bookkeeping, account reconciliations, property-level reporting, financial report preparation, and bookkeeping reports prepared for handoff to the client’s tax professional.
 It did not include tax return preparation, tax advice, legal advice, audit services, or assurance services.
 Tax treatment and filing decisions remained with the client’s tax professional.

 Prepared by Laura Parker